|

 Office

-not necessarily mean that a corporation must own or lease a special building
+does not necessarily mean that a corporation must own or lease a special

-or a suite of offices.
-Some incorporators use their home address for this
+building or a suite of offices.
+Some incorporators use their home address

-purpose.
-However using a registered corporate address provides significant
+for this purpose.
+However using a registered corporate address provides

-flexibility and increased privacy.
-You can view more details about Corporate
+significant flexibility and increased privacy.
+You can view more details

 Directors